AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 ```

 :::tip
-ℹ️ Note: You are to replace the address placeholder with your deployed todo contract address from "Building Smart Contract"!
+ℹ️ Note: You are to replace the address placeholder with your deployed ToDo smart contract address from "Deploy Smart Contract" step!

 example:
 //Replace with Address of Deployed Smart Contract
-const address = "your_deployed_todo_contract_address";
+const address = "your_deployed_todo__smart_contract_address";
 :::

 **Explanation:**